Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 georgian wine tour

 Georgian wine is apparently the oldest in the world and some of the best wines are to be found here.
-Georgia as a stunning variety of endemic grapes, more than one-hundred, and after the crisis due to the recent Russian embargo, the wine market is now booming.
+Georgia has a stunning variety of endemic grapes, more than one hundred, and after the crisis due to the recent Russian embargo, the wine market is now booming.

-Among the things that make Georgian wine special, is the ancient traditional technique of vinification, that includes ageing the wine in clay amphoras buried underground, instead of the classic wooden or steel barrels.
+Among the things that make Georgian wine special, is the ancient traditional technique of vinification, which includes aging the wine in clay amphoras buried underground, instead of the classic wooden or steel barrels.
 The huge diversity of the Georgian landscape, the traditional techniques, and the care of the winemakers ensure some Georgian wines a place among the best in the world.

-A wine-tasting-tour is an absolute must thing to do in Georgia.
+A wine-tasting tour is an absolute must-have thing to do in Georgia.
 You can book a private tour from Tbilisi or contact Vino Underground if you’re after organic wines.

 Drive the Military Road by Corinne Vail of Reflections Enroute